 Stretching tether – I use a tether/leash from Shockels and attach it to Bailey’s life vest whenever we are in rough conditions or when I take him topsides to use the potty mat in the dark.

 ID Tag – Have a pet ID tag made that includes your pet’s name, your boat name and phone number(s) where you can be reached while cruising.
-I bought a stainless tag with reflective backing from Pettags and put both my cell phone and Skype number on it.

-Bailey has a new tag this year from Pethub.
+Bailey has a tag from Pethub.
 The tag features a QR code that can be scanned by any smart phone.
 If he’s ever lost and someone scans his code, I will be notified along with the location where the tag was scanned.
 The person who finds Bailey can also check online to find his owner.
 I think it’s a great idea if you are planning to be in remote locations where they might not have the ability to scan his micro chip.
 Lots of people in the Bahamas have smart phones!

 Bailey likes his new tag

 Life vest – Write your pet’s ID information on the inside of his life vest with permanent ink.